MassimilianoIaschi/massimilianoiaschi.github.io/_projects/rsl_project.md

 This project is still ongoing.
 As it just started 2 months ago, many details are still evolving while I am writing this description and cannot be described furthermore here.

-The project is a **collaboration between Prof. Marco Hutter and Prof. Baxi Chong (my former supervisor of mine at Dan Goldman's lab)**.
+The project is a **collaboration between Prof. Marco Hutter and Prof. Baxi Chong (my former supervisor at Dan Goldman's lab)**.
 My supervisor at ETH is Postdoc Robert Baines.
-The objective of this project is to study and potentially optimize through successful **co-design** (optimizing the robot's morphology and control policy at the same time) **lizard locomotion** through robotics platforms, **both in sim and in real**.
+The objective of this project is to study and optimize through successful **co-design** (optimizing the robot's morphology and control policy at the same time) **lizard locomotion** through robotics platforms, **both in sim and in real**.
 I am leading the sim/learning aspect using a IsaacLab-based framework.
 Simultaneously, at Penn, Baxi's team is testing the hypotheses made on the real robot.

 <br>